 Most of us like to think that we’re entirely in control of our own decisions.
 However, we’re all actually being swayed by… anchors!?

-Shares in both Amazon and Alphabet crossed the $1000 threshold over the past two weeks, putting both companies into a small group of S&P 500 companies to do so.
+Shares in both Amazon and Alphabet crossed the $1000 threshold over the past year, putting both companies into a small group of S&P 500 companies to do so.

 So how much do you think a share in Apple currently costs?

 …Ok, if you’re a shareholder in Apple, or planning to become one very soon, you could probably tell me straight away.

 But if you’re not, I’m willing to bet that—even if it was just for a second—a number popped into your head when you read that question.
 I’m also willing to bet that it was in the ballpark of $1000, maybe slightly lower.

 What does that mean?
 Well, it means that you, like almost every other human on the planet, suffers from a psychological bias called the anchoring effect.

 The Anchoring Effect

 The first real study of the anchoring effect and how it influences us was carried out by Daniel Kahneman and Amos Tversky, two psychologists working during the 1970s.